2024/2025 Research Skills and Projects (MATH61000)

 Week 1

-• Wednesday-Friday: Find a topic for the mini-project using the slides from the lectures.
+• Monday and Tuesday: Find a topic for the mini-project using the slides from the lectures.

-• Starting on Thursday: Individual meetings with the lecturer to discuss your selection of the mini-project.
-Please sign up on our Doodle Poll and send an email with at least one suggestion for a mini-project to Marcus Tressl before your meeting.
+• All week: Individual meetings with the lecturer to discuss your selection of the mini-project.
+Please sign up on our Poll (available after Sep.
+20) and send an email with at least one suggestion for a mini-project to Marcus Tressl before your meeting.

 Week 2